2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: Experimental Research Avenues

 \section{Experimental Research Avenues}

 At this juncture, it is natural to ask what experimental settings might provide an opportunity for exploring the physics described in this paper.
+To do so, we are guided by the perspectives gained from many years of experimental study of classical spin ice physics and its quantum extensions~\cite{gingrasQuantumSpinIce2014,udagawaSpinIce2021}.
 To this end, we identify three main points of interest which we address in order: spin vorticity models, 2-form classical spin liquids, and 2-form U(1) quantum spin liquids.

 We begin with the spin vorticity model, defined abstractly by \cref{eq:H_vort_wp} to minimize an appropriate lattice notion of curl.
 Although we have in this paper focused on a version of the spin vorticity model defined on the pyrochlore lattice, realized in many rare earth magnetic compounds~\cite{gardnerMagneticPyrochloreOxides2010,hallasExperimentalInsightsGroundState2018,rauFrustratedQuantumRareEarth2019}, generalizations to other lattice geometries are straightforward.
 In particular, it is worthwhile to take a moment to discuss the possibility of experimentally realizing versions of the vorticity model in two spatial dimensions.
 As we discuss in \cref{apx:2d-vorticity-model}, these models are exactly dual to ice models, which can be traced to the duality of divergence and curl in two dimensions~\cite{henleyCoulombPhaseFrustrated2010}.
-A vortex in two dimensions is a point object, and thus the excitations of 2D vorticity models are dual to the point charges of an ice model, which may be viewed as a simple but elegant classical realization of particle-vortex duality~\cite{seibergDualityWebDimensions2016}.
+A vortex in two dimensions is a point object, and thus the excitations of 2D vorticity models are dual to the point charges of an ice model, which may be viewed as a simple but elegant classical realization of particle-vortex duality~\cite{seibergDualityWeb2+12016}.
 Given the broad interest in so-called artificial spin ice~\cite{nisoliColloquiumArtificialSpin2013}---2D synthetically engineered mesoscopic systems which satisfy a local zero-divergence constraint and are amenable to direct experimental control and study---it would be worthwhile to pursue the construction and exploration of artificial spin vorticity models, as they are naturally dual to artificial spin ices and thus provide an experimental platform to study particle-vortex duality.